Late or missed period

 Lifestyle Support

-Stress management strategies: Managing stress is crucial for maintaining hormonal balance.
-Techniques such as mindfulness, meditation, and yoga can help reduce stress levels and support overall well-being.
+• Stress management techniques: Managing stress is key to hormonal balance.
+Techniques like mindfulness, meditation and yoga can help reduce stress and overall well-being.

-Nutritional advice and healthy weight support: Proper nutrition is essential for hormonal health.
+• Nutritional advice and weight support: Proper nutrition is essential for hormonal health.
 A balanced diet rich in vitamins and minerals can help regulate hormone production.
-Additionally, achieving a healthy weight is important.
-Inadequate body weight and malnutrition can disrupt hormone production, leading to irregular menstrual cycles.
-Therefore, weight gain can play a significant role in restoring regular menstrual periods.
+And achieving a healthy weight is important.
+Inadequate body weight and malnutrition can disrupt hormone production and cause irregular menstrual cycles.
+So weight gain can play a big role in getting periods back.

-Adjustments to exercise routines: Regular exercise is beneficial for hormonal health, but it's important to find a balance.
-Over-exercising can lead to hormonal imbalances, while moderate exercise can help maintain a healthy weight and reduce stress.
+• Exercise adjustments: Exercise is good for hormonal health but find a balance.
+Over-exercising can cause hormonal imbalances while moderate exercise can help with weight and reduce stress.

 Hormonal Therapy

-The hormonal system, particularly the hypothalamic-pituitary-ovarian (HPO) axis, plays a crucial role in regulating menstrual cycles, especially in young individuals.
-It often takes years for this system to mature, resulting in initial irregularities in menstruation for preteens and teens.
+The hormonal system, particularly the hypothalamic-pituitary-ovarian (HPO) axis, plays a big role in regulating menstrual cycles especially in young individuals.
+It takes years for this system to mature so preteens and teens may experience initial irregularities in menstruation.

-Thyroid or other hormonal treatments if a hormonal imbalance is found, which can cause symptoms such as delayed or irregular periods
+• Thyroid or other hormonal treatments if a hormonal imbalance is found which can cause symptoms like delayed or irregular periods

 Fertility Support